spacetx/starfish/docs/source/roadmap.md

 By enabling the creation of standardized, highly compressed outputs that are compatible with both R and Python, _starfish_ will enable working Group 6 to ask questions across all methods like "how many cells/mm2 belonging to the Sst-Chodl cluster were found in layer 4 of mouse primary visual cortex?"  or "Within the inhibitory cell class, what is the abundance and distribution of Pvalb+ and VIP+ cells in human cortex?"

-Finally, with a standard format to save and load Cell x Gene tables, visualization of this data will be relatively straightforward for analysts in contributor labs and Working Group 6 members.
+Finally, with a standard format to save and load Cell x Gene tables, visualization of this data will be straightforward for analysts in contributor labs and Working Group 6 members.

 ## What is _starfish_?
 We aim for _starfish_ to be a comprehensive platform for the processing of image-based transcriptomics experiments.
 It should be intuitive to use, fast, and should not require extensive experience with python programming.
 However, at least during the initial development period, _starfish_ will require domain experience in image processing, as our target users are experts in image generation and processing.